acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 _A final note on the Lomograflok dark-slide_: I've bent mine slightly upwards at around a 30 degree angle at the handle, and this allows me to continue using it even with the Lomograflok mounted on the 110B.
 Still a bit of effort to get it out, though.

 ### Conclusion
-I really hope you enjoy shooting your newly converted cameras [as much as I do](https://www.instagram.com/frankinstax/).
+I really hope you enjoy shooting your newly converted camera [as much as I do](https://www.instagram.com/frankinstax/).
 It's a real head-turner and conversation starter, and the perfect way to disarm subjects for very natural portraits.
 Even though the conversion is straightforward, it took a lot of effort to get here.
 The infinity stop went through about 12 iterations, and the bracket through about 8 (all printed).
 At the end of the day, apart from really wanting a decent Instax wide camera, I did this to share it all for others to reproduce and improve on.

 <div style="text-align:center">
 {% include image.html url="/assets/wr/110/26.jpeg" description="Sorry about the messy desk, but it really is difficult to get this thing all in one picture" %}